 All degree programs are approved by the Department of Education of the Commonwealth of Pennsylvania through the Division of Graduate and Professional Programs.

-Lancaster Theological Seminary is approved by the U.S Department of Justice for the enrollment of non-immigrant international students and for Veterans Education under the provisions set forth by the Department of Veterans Affairs.
+U.S. Department of Justice approval for enrollment of non-immigrant international students under the Immigration and Naturalization Act.